 These trends are rooted in changes in employee trust, which has shown that employees care more about a company’s purpose and values than ever before.

-How Does theEMPLOYEEapp Help Internal Communication?
+How Does theEMPLOYEEapp Help With Internal Comms?

 theEMPLOYEEapp was created by comms professionals who understood the key challenges facing the industry.